umma08/privacy-series/README.md

-# Privacy-Summit
+# Privacy-Series

-This Github acts as a formal repository for the Privacy Summit project.
+This Github acts as a formal repository for the Privacy Series project.

 It is open to all contributors, and will remain public.